USS Cacapon

 USS Cacapon (AO-52) was a T3 Cimarron-class fleet oiler acquired by the U.S. Navy during World War II.
 She served her country primarily in the Pacific Ocean Theater of Operations, and provided petroleum products where needed to combat ships.
 For performing this dangerous task, she was awarded battle stars and citations during World War II, the Korean War, and the Vietnam War.

 Cacapon was launched 12 June 1943 at Bethlehem Sparrows Point Shipyard, Sparrows Point, Maryland, under a Maritime Commission contract; sponsored by Mrs. A. V. Doherty; acquired by the Navy 21 September 1943; and commissioned the same day.

-The etymology is from a Native American word meaning "medicine waters".
+The name is derived from a Shawnee word meaning "medicine waters".
 Cacapon River and Cacapon Mountain are in West Virginia.

+Service history

-World War II Pacific Theatre operations
+World War Two

-On 22 October 1943 Cacapon sailed from Norfolk, Virginia, to load fuel at Aruba in the West Indies en route to Pearl Harbor, where she arrived 12 November.
+Cacapon served in the Pacific Theater during WWII.
+On 22 October 1943 she sailed from Norfolk, Virginia, to load fuel at Aruba in the West Indies en route to Pearl Harbor, where she arrived 12 November.
 On 30 November she rendezvoused with the U.S. 5th Fleet to deliver fuel at sea to the ships carrying out the Gilbert Islands operation.
 After a west coast overhaul, she returned to Pearl Harbor, from which she sailed 3 February 1944 to carry her vital logistic support to task force TF-50, then engaged in the Marshall Islands operation.
 She carried fuel on which all modern naval warfare depends to units of the U.S. 3rd Fleet from March into May, as the mighty task forces sent their strikes against Rabaul, Kavieng, Green, Emirau, and the Admiralties.
 During a part of this period, she served temporarily with the U.S. 7th Fleet's service support group for the New Guinea operation.

-Cacapon served as station tanker successively at Efate and Espiritu Santo, New Hebrides; Port Purvis on Florida Island in the Solomons; and Manus, Admiralty Islands, until 8 January, when she cleared Manus for Ulithi.
+Cacapon served as station tanker successively at Efate and Espiritu Santo, New Hebrides; Port Purvis on Florida Island in the Solomons; and Manus, Admiralty Islands where she was damaged by the November 1944 USS Mount Hood (AE-11) explosion.
+On 8 January 1945 she cleared Manus for Ulithi.
 Here she reported to the 3rd Fleet, and between 12 and 27 January her operations supported task force TF-38 during its series of strikes against Luzon and Formosa supporting the Philippine attacks and consolidation.
 Cacapon lengthened the list of operations to which she had given vital support as she steamed with the 5th Fleet during the Iwo Jima operation, from 15 to 26 February, and the Okinawa operation from 24 March to 30 June.
 Between these, she served briefly as station tanker in San Pedro Bay, Philippine Islands.

-End-of-war activity

 Cacapon brought her essential aid to the 3rd Fleet in its final devastating air attacks and bombardments on the Japanese home islands in July 1945, and on 20 September entered Tokyo Bay.
 Ten days later she cleared for San Pedro, California, arriving for overhaul 11 October.
-She returned to the Far East in December, providing support to occupation forces with a shuttle service between Yokohama, Japan, and Shanghai and Tsingtao, China.
+She returned to the Far East in December, providing support to occupation forces with a shuttle service between Yokohama, Japan, and Shanghai and Qingdao, China.